eDocs Portal - General

 I am part of an organisation.
 Can I create my own user account or does my organisation need to do it?

-Can I use a generic or shared email address to set up an account?
+Can I use a shared email address to set up an account?

-Shared or generic accounts do not meet the courts confidentiality obligations for the information provided, stored and processed through eDocs.
-Therefore, unfortunately shared or generic email addresses are not allowed.
+Shared accounts do not meet the courts confidentiality obligations for the information provided, stored and processed through eDocs.
+Therefore, unfortunately shared email addresses are not allowed.
 All accounts must be linked to an individual email account.

 What happens after my account has been created?